nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 ### external-messaging-provider

-This plugin type connects the messaging system to an external provider such as MQTT or AMQP.
+This plugin type connects the messaging system to an external message broker.
 It also adds cluster support to the messaging system.

 To register your custom external-messaging-provider plugin add this to _package.json_: